Rickard's Derived Morita Theory: Review and Outlook

 \begin{theorem}[Keller's Recognition Theorem~{\cite{Kel94}}] Let $\T$ be an algebraic compactly generated triangulated category.
 Then, there exists a small differential graded category and a $\kk$-linear equivalence of triangulated categories

 \end{theorem}

-\begin{remark} In the context of \Cref{thm:Kellers_Recognition}, the differential graded category $\A$ in general is not determined up to quasi-equivalence by $\T$ even after fixing a preferred set of compact generators of the latter.
-When $\A$ has a single object, this problem is closely related to the classification of differential graded algebras with a given cohomology graded algebra up to quasi-isomorphism: A $\kk$-linear equivalence of triangulated categories
+\begin{remark} In the context of \Cref{thm:Kellers_Recognition}, the differential graded category $\A$ in general is not determined up to quasi-equivalence by $\T$ even after fixing a preferred set of compact generators of the (but see~\cite{LO10,CS17,CS18,CNS22} for important results of this kind).
+When $\A$ has a single object, this problem is related to the classification of differential graded algebras with a given cohomology graded algebra up to quasi-isomorphism: A $\kk$-linear equivalence of triangulated categories

 which identifies $G$ and $A$ and induces an isomorphism of graded algebras

 Nonetheless, the derived Morita theory of small dg categories is completely understood thanks to the results in~\cite{Kel94}, see~\cite[Theorem~3.11]{Kel06} for a precise formulation of the analogue of \Cref{thm:Rickards_Morita_Theorem_I} in this context.
 Similar to \Cref{thm:invariance-HH}, it is also known that the Hochschild cohomology of a small dg category is a derived Morita invariant; other derived Morita invariants include algebraic $K$-theory, Hochschild homology, cyclic homology, etc. We refer the reader to~\cite[Section~5]{Kel06} for details and references to the literature. \end{remark}